bathos/Ecmascript-Sublime/README.md

 introduced a ‘context’ system for controlling what kinds of matches could take place at a given juncture.

-Contexts exist in a FIFO stack.
+Contexts exist in a FILO stack.
 They can be pushed, popped, or ‘set’ (pop-push).
 As in tmLanguage, matching cannot look past the current line, but using contexts bypasses some of the old consequences of that constraint, allowing more advanced and accurate scope assignment.